neuromechanist/bids-examples/emg_examples/Fields necessary to describe EMG-BIDS recordings.md

 It is an 8x8 electrode grid with a common reference (on the left mastoid).
 The presence or placement of a ground electrode is not specified.
 Assuming data is stored in BIDS, how should we know which channel is which, and how would I make in the processing off-line bipolar montages in the horizontal and/or vertical direction?
 Is there any way of documenting this without a photo or drawing?

 This example also requires documenting that most electrodes are arranged here in a grid, the number of rows and columns, IED along rows, IED along columns, how the grid is angled relative to the anatomy, and how channel numbers relate to the grid (row-first, column-first, etc).
 Do these details go in a controlled field, or in a free text string?
 One idea is to specify the anatomical location (e.g., relative to bony landmarks) of only one electrode in the grid (probably a corner electrode), and then describe the location of all other electrodes in the grid in `electrodes.tsv` (specified ***relative*** to the location of the landmarked electrode, which will have **coordinates (0,0)** in the `electrodes.tsv` file).
 One advantage of this is that you get the *numbering scheme* of the electrodes (row-wise, column-wise, snake-wise, etc) for free, as this could be inferred from electrode names and coordinates in `electrodes.tsv`.
 This approach would require indicating that a given `electrodes.tsv` file included such relative coordinate values (probably in electrodes.json).
-If multiple relative-coordinate grids are present, the grouping of which electrodes are in which grid must be specified (probably with an extra column, `grid` or similar) within a single `electrodes.tsv` file (e.g., single file but with two grids at two different locations with two relative landmarks)? (note that this is a separate question from how the data are ultimately “packaged” by the downstream readers, i.e., they may choose to split up the electrode grids each into a separate array).
+If multiple relative-coordinate grids are present, the grouping of which electrodes are in which grid must be specified (probably with an extra column, `grid` or similar) within a single `electrodes.tsv` file (e.g., single file but with two grids at two different locations with two relative landmarks)? (note that this is a separate question from how the data are ultimately "packaged" by the downstream readers, i.e., they may choose to split up the electrode grids each into a separate array).

 A more difficult case is when the data from the grids are natively stored in separate files and *cannot easily be munged into a single data file (probably can be addressed in different acquisitions)*, which raises the question of whether they should *also* have separate corresponding `electrodes.tsv` files.
 This issue will become very prominent in Example 8, where the grids (or other multi-electrode collections) are of different manufacturers and may have different sampling frequencies, etc, making it near-impossible to munge the data into a single file.